 The researchers retrieved the data of 828 pleural mesothelioma patients diagnosed between 2004-2011 to construct the nomogram.
 Then to validate the results, researchers analyzed the data of another 312 patients diagnosed with pleural mesothelioma between 2012-2014 with the actual data from the database.

 Through the analysis of the visual chart created, and validation of the results with a separate group of 312 patients, the researchers concluded the prominent accuracy and efficiency of the predictions made by the nomogram, saying,

 “A calibration plot for the nomogram for predicting one‐year and three‐year survival indicated that the nomogram has high predictive accuracy in the validation cohort,”

 Factors Affecting the Survival Rate of Mesothelioma Patients After Surgery

-The researchers have comprehensively discussed major factors that impact the survival of pleural mesothelioma patient after surgery, including cancer stage, subtype, chemotherapy, type of surgery (NOS or Palliative), nodal status, age, and gender.
+The researchers have comprehensively discussed significant factors that impact the survival of pleural mesothelioma patients after surgery, including cancer stage, subtype, chemotherapy, type of surgery (NOS or Palliative), nodal status, age, and gender.

-The results devised through the nanogram in this research were consistent with previous research in terms of analyzing the effect of the above-mentioned factors in the survival of pleural mesothelioma patients.
+The results devised through the nanogram in this research were consistent with previous research in terms of analyzing the effect of the factors mentioned above in the survival of pleural mesothelioma patients.

 Such as there are more chances of improved survival in younger patients aged 70 years or above than the patients aged 80 years or above.

 Another research published in 2014 by the researchers at the North Shore/Long Island Jewish Health System-Hofstra School of Medicine showed that female patients have more chances of survival than the male malignant pleural mesothelioma patients.
-However, further clinical research is required in this regard.
+However, further clinical research will be required to confirm the survival rate.